William Horn: Philanthropy

 In 1890 he gave the National Gallery of South Australia the famous Heinrich Heuzenroeder collection of coins, comprising 11,000 specimens, some of which were Roman.

 He equipped and sponsored the Horn Scientific Expedition of 1894, the first primarily scientific expedition to study the natural history of Central Australia.

 He donated three statues to Adelaide: 'Venus by Canova' on North Terrace; the Farnese 'Hercules' in Pennington Garden west; and 'The Athlete' in Angas Gardens.

 Statue: Venere Di Canova

 Venus by Canova was donated by Horn in 1892.
 Somewhat controversial at the time of its unveiling in 1892, this piece was the first of Adelaide's street statues.
 It is a copy in Carrara marble of the statue of Venus by Antonio Canova – the original is at the Pitti Palace in Florence.
 (Photo of the original.) – Pedestal of Sicilian and Kapunda marble.
 Executed by Fraser & Draysey.
 Presented by Mr W A Horn.
 Unveiled 3 September 1892, by His Worship the Mayor (F.W.
 Bullock, Esq.).

+Statue: Farnese 'Hercules'

+Unveiled in October 1892 by Adelaide Mayor F.W.
+Bullock, the statue of Hercules is a replica of the Farnese Hercules, which was excavated in Naples in the sixteenth century.
+Crafted in the ancient Greek style, the statue has been a point of controversy and has endured vandalism over the years.
+It was relocated to Pennington Gardens in 1940 and underwent another move within the gardens in 2015.